 (a) Unless otherwise indicated by the symbol •, each lot is offered subject to a reserve, which is the confidential minimum selling price agreed by Phillips with the seller.
 The reserve will not exceed the low pre-sale estimate at the time of the auction.

-(d) The sale will be conducted in Hong Kong dollars and payment is due in Hong Kong dollars.
+(d) The sale will be conducted in Swiss francs and payment is due in Swiss francs.
 For the benefit of international clients, pre-sale estimates in the auction catalogue may be shown in US dollars and/or euros and, if so, will reflect approximate exchange rates.
 Accordingly, estimates in US dollars or euros should be treated only as a guide.
 If a currency converter is operated during the sale, it is done so as a courtesy to bidders, but Phillips accepts no responsibility for any errors in currency conversion calculation.

 (g) Any post-auction sale of lots offered at auction shall incorporate these Conditions of Sale and Authorship Warranty as if sold in the auction.